 I have specialist interest in the application of neuroscience to my clinical practice and how this is applied to working with anxiety, panic, low mood, trauma and PTSD and Dissociative Identity Disorder.

 I offer clinical supervision at the rate of £60 Per Hour provided.
-The rate will be higher if in private practice and will be agreed after our initial meeting.
 This includes administration and emergency out of hours telephone contact.
 It is important that we can establish and sustain a supervisory relationship, therefore an initial meeting (at a nominal fee of £40.00) to explore our compatability would be necessary.
 Neither of us would be obligated to work together after that initial meeting.